The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Antihistamines– if the swelling is caused by an allergic reaction, you need to use antihistamines and avoid allergens.

-How to remove swelling at home?
+How to relieve swelling at home?

 Warm and cold compresses

 A good effect can be achieved by applying a cold compress with ice to the affected area.
-To do this, several ice cubes should be wrapped in a piece of cloth or towel and applied to the edema for 20 minutes.
+To do this, several ice cubes should be wrapped in a piece of cloth or towel and applied to the swelling for 20 minutes.

 Potato compress